 Over the course of 17 years, ShaLeigh Comerford developed a living movement language that first began with the discovery of Peter Levine’s Somatic Experiencing and took shape through her passion to create healing movement programs.
 These classes were first available to the community in 2014 and took form as ShaGa.
 ShaGa is a movement practice of self-discovery, healing, and awakening to our deeper resources.
 Since launching the company full-time in 2015, ShaLeigh continues to channel her lifelong research into an living movement practice that serves as the company’s weekly movement training.
 This past year, 3 artists were selected to attend our first ShaGa Teacher Training Program, augmenting our movement language and training the next generation of ShaGa Teachers to expand our reach.

 Our donation-only Community Classes were first available to the public in 2014 and are offered to people of all ages and abilities.
+No one is ever turned away for lack of funds.
 These classes offer ShaGa as a way to provide connection and community through movement in an open and welcoming atmosphere.
-In 2019, we offered 40 donation community classes and currently offer 7 classes per week via zoom to help movement and healing reach bodies and souls around the world.
-No one is turned away for lack of funds.
+Throughout the pandemic, we continued offering our Community classes via Zoom and offered over 200 well-attended, donation-only classes.

 BREAKING BARRIERS: MoveAbility

 Our community enrichment initiative to launch an Apprenticeship Program has officially opened to the public and provides an intimate group of community dancers with 6 weeks of professional training opportunities in ShaGa and artistic development through performance.
 The program is for aspiring professionals who have significant interest in ShaGa and the Company’s Mission to create work and engagement programs as advocates for social change.
 The study is done in an intimate group of no more than 4 apprentices, enabling personal dialogue and direction by ShaLeigh Comerford.
 The programs flexible schedule allows for students to continue their daily lives and offers a reasonable commitment of 3 – 8 hours a week.
-Scholarships are available to individuals who identify as queer, transgender, non-binary and/or intersex, Black, Indigenous, and other LGBTQI+ people of color (QTIBIPOC) as well as people who have disabilities.
+Scholarships are available to individuals who identify as queer, transgender, non-binary and/or intersex, Black, Indigenous, and other LGBTQI+ people of color (QTIBIPOC) as well as individuals who live with disabilities or financial hardships.